arhcy/Unity3d-physics-visualization-/README.md

 # Unity3d Physics2d Visualizer

 Tool to help you visualize 2d physics colliders and joints.
 You can track their transform at runtime.
-Just add the proper component to GameObject with a Collider2D or Joint2D.
+Just add the proper component to GameObject with a Collider2D.
 Supported Unity 5.6 and higher.

  __Warning:__ Objects with scaled parent can render incorrectly.